Degenerations of k-positive surface group representations: Introduction

-that are dynamics preserving at fixed points of elements with proximal image. \end{thmA} In particular a Zariski dense limit of positively ratioed representations is positively ratioed (Proposition \ref{p.Zariskidenselimit}), and thus the set of positively ratioed representations is closed among Zariski dense representations.
+\end{thmA} In particular a Zariski dense limit of positively ratioed representations is positively ratioed (Corollary \ref{cor:Zd}), and thus the set of positively ratioed representations is closed among Zariski dense representations.
 We will use Theorem \ref{thmINTRO.limits of pos ratio general+proximal} in the companion paper \cite{BP3} to show that $\Theta$-positive representations form higher rank Teichm\"uller spaces, thus proving \cite[Conjecture 5.4]{GWpositivity}.